cmusser/boss/README.md

 ## Security
 One could reasonably ask: "is invoking processes in response to web requests __really a good idea__?"
-At the very least, you should consider this to be a capability that should be used sparingly.
+At the very least, you should consider this something that should be used sparingly.
 A number of things could make it less iffy:

 - Running the service over HTTPS, which could be accomplished in the